rabanti-github/PicoXLSX/MigrationGuide.md

 ### Range (struct)

+- The class `Cell.Range` is now an independent struct `Range` in the namespace `NanoXLSX`.
+Therefore, all occurrences of this class have to be adapted in the code, e.g. instead of `Cell.Range range = new Cell.Range();`, `Range range = new Range();` is used.
+Additionally, the namespace `NanoXLSX` has to be added.
 - The property `StartAddress` is now read-only (immutable).
 To change the property, a new Range object has to be created
 - The property `EndAddress` is now read-only (immutable).
 To change the property, a new Range object has to be created

 ---

+### BasicFormulas

+The class `Cell.BasicFormulas` was moved to an own class in the namespace `NanoXLSX`.
+The class name has to be changed in the code.

+---

 ### Styles

-Styles were undergoing several changes in version 3.0.0, to improve usability and consistency.
+Styles were undergoing several changes in version 4.0.0, to improve usability and consistency.
 Especially the `Font` class was completely redesigned, according to the Excel specifications.
 Furthermore, a lot of constants were renamed to follow the C# naming conventions.

 - General in any Style class: All (s)RGB values are automatically validated and cast to upper case.
 If valid hex values are used, no actions are necessary.
 If existing code uses invalid hex values, these have to be adapted.

+### BasicStyles

+The class `Style.BasicStyles` was moved to an own class in the namespace `NanoXLSX.Styles`.
+The class name has to be changed in the code.

+---

 #### Font

+- The class `Style.Font` was moved to an own class in the namespace `NanoXLSX.Styles`.
+The class name has to be changed in the code.
 - The public constant values of the `Font` class were renamed, according to the following overview:

 | Old Constant             | New Constant           | Remarks  |